ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 Download the homology model, and save it in the file '6N4O_SWISS_PROT_model_chainA.pdb'.
 Compare it with your original structure.
 Were all missing residues added?

-In the following sections we will assume that the SWISS_MODEL is saved 6N4O_SWISS_PROT_model_chainA.pdb.
+In the following sections we will assume that the SWISS-MODEL is saved in the file 6N4O_SWISS_PROT_model_chainA.pdb.

 #### Other homology modeling servers
 SWISS-MODEL server does not add terminal fragments.
-Another homology modeling server [i_TASSER](https://zhanglab.ccmb.med.umich.edu/I-TASSER/) (Iterative Threading ASSEmbly Refinement) uses the advanced protocol and is capable of threading terminal fragments.
-The downside of i_TASSER is that the process is much longer (about 60 hours for protein like 6n4o). i_TASSER optimizes, positions of all atoms, which is not always desirable.
+Another homology modeling server [i-TASSER](https://zhanglab.ccmb.med.umich.edu/I-TASSER/) (Iterative Threading ASSEmbly Refinement) uses the advanced protocol and is capable of threading terminal fragments.
+The downside of i-TASSER is that the process is much longer (about 60 hours for protein like 6n4o). i-TASSER optimizes, positions of all atoms, which is not always desirable.

-The result of the i_TASSER modeling is in file 6N4O_i-TASSER_model_chainA.pdb.
+The result of the i-TASSER modeling is in file 6N4O_i-TASSER_model_chainA.pdb.

 ### Aligning protein models.
-i-TASSER procedure changes orientation of the protein and slightly optimizes positions of all atoms.
+i-TASSER procedure changes the orientation of the protein and slightly optimizes the positions of all atoms.
 We will keep the original atom positions and take only the terminal end from the i-TASSER model.
-To be able to combine the i-TASSER model with the original 6n4o coordinates we need to align these two structures.
+To combine the i-TASSER model with the actual 6n4o coordinates, we need to align these two structures.

 Launch VMD and in VMD prompt execute the following commands:
 ~~~